 The Christmas season is one of my favorite times of year.
 I love listening to Christmas songs on the radio and enjoying all of the best holiday baked goodies.
 It’s an exciting and fun time to spend with family but is also notorious for being a wasteful consumerist holiday.
-There are some things we can do to ensure a less wasteful, more eco conscious season, specifically when it comes to gift giving.
+There are some things we can do to ensure a less wasteful, more eco conscious season, specifically sustainable gift giving.
 I’ve come to find out that the holidays are a lot more enjoyable when we aren’t so focused on the things and more focused on the experiences with our loved ones.
 Here are a few tips for a more mindful and zero waste Christmas:

 My sister has knit me hats and scarves, created beautiful pieces of pottery, and designed interesting terrariums for me.
 My brother built my sister a nativity scene one year, and he made a really fun backyard game for my partner last year.
 You can find lots of really nice DIY gift ideas on Pinterest!
 I especially love this gingerbread cookie sugar scrub recipe from the Pistachio Project blog!
 You could fill some mason jars with this scrub and dress them up with ribbons to pass out to friends.
 Simple and thoughtful!

 Another great zero waste gift giving option is to give friends and family an experience.
 You don’t have to gift material things this holiday season.
 Hunt through Groupon and Living Social websites to find something you think they’d really enjoy like a painting class, sky diving, or laser tag.
 You could give a gift card to their favorite restaurant or movie passes.
 Also, museum passes are a great idea and the perfect gift for your eco minded friend.
 For the music lover in your life, consider gifting concert tickets.

 Eco Friendly Gifts